 SE Ellis Street from SE 84th to SE 92nd avenue is delayed while additional pavement condition assessment and neighborhood outreach takes place.

 Click the links below to see concept designs for projects planned for 2023:

 Sign up for email updates about all advisory shoulder and bike lanes projects in Portland

 How do advisory shoulders and bike lanes work?

 Project background and description

-PBOT will monitor and evaluate the advisory bike lanes after installation.
+PBOT will monitor and evaluate the advisory shoulder lane corridors before and after installation.
 The installation uses low-cost, non-permanent materials to allow for modifications as needed.

 Why advisory shoulders and bike lanes?